darklang/dark/.github/pull_request_template.md

 - [ ] Trello link included
-- [ ] Discussed goals, problem and solution.
+- [ ] Discussed goals, problem and solution
 - [ ] Information from this description is also in comments
   - [ ] No useful information
 - [ ] Before/after screenshots are included
   - [ ] Screenshots aren't useful
-- [ ] Intended followups are trelloed.
+- [ ] Intended followups are trelloed
   - [ ] No followups
 - [ ] Reversion plan exists
   - [ ] Standard git revert is fine